 No particular problem here either.
 After soldering the wires and testing of operation, the strip is glued in place on its supports with Kristal Klear, so that it can be disassembled if necessary.

 Note: invisible here, I stuck on the underside of the strip a piece of unused self-adhesive photo paper to hide the PCB.
 I had thought of using Evergreen tubes cut in half to imitate the actual car lights, but, on the one hand, I did not manage to cleanly cut these tubes, and, on the other hand, the effect obtained was not satisfactory: it would have required a continuous illumination, and not punctual as with the LEDs.

 Very easy.
 You just have to be careful about the direction: a tiny pawn at one end of the body must engage in a small notch of the roof.
 If the latter is mounted back to front, it will lightly gape.

 A gape may also be caused by the fact that the wire soldering of the ruler are too thick.
 Just file what exceeds to solve this problem.

 Normally, the roof is kept clamped on the body by two small lugs which are embedded in the mortises of the intercom beads.

-For the handles, I used ø 0,4 mm (used!) guitar string bended with a template. ø 0.5 mm holes are drilled with a template retrieved from the Coral VTU LS Models cars.
+For the handles, I used ø 0.4 mm (used!) guitar string bended with a template. ø 0.5 mm holes are drilled with a template retrieved from the Coral VTU LS Models cars.
 This template must be machined to let the handle stump moulded with the body pass through.
 Indeed, I leave these in place: removing them could damage the body and would require painting resumptions.